f0rc3ps/ub1nu11/README.md

 # ub1nu11: all that you need by [OPSEC](https://cyboxopsec.com/CyboxOPSEC/)
 ***~In development~***

-ub1nu11 is a strong IT security and multi-management platform containing many instruments and techniques.
+ub1nu11 is a strong IT security analytics and multi-management platform containing many instruments and techniques.
 This system is compatible with Debian and Ubuntu servers - the latest versions!
+For more information, please contact us.

 ------------------------------------------------------------------------